signalpoint/fcm/README.md

 The Push Notifications module for DrupalGap helps users to send push messages from their Drupal website to devices.

 ## Installation

+Before getting started, make sure you're running the latest versions of:

+- PhoneGap/Cordova
+- Android SDK(s)
+- iOS/xCode

+### Push Notifications Module for DrupalGap

+First, download and extract this module so it lives here:

+`app/modules/push_notifications`

+Add it to the `settings.js` file:

+`Drupal.modules.contrib['push_notifications'] = {};`

 ### PhoneGap Plugin Push

-First, install the `PhoneGap Plugin Push`
+Then install the `PhoneGap Plugin Push`

 https://github.com/phonegap/phonegap-plugin-push